 This past weekend, Bill & I celebrated our 22nd wedding anniversary.
 We've actually been together 24 (dated 2 years prior to getting married) and have enjoyed every year together.
 Our biggest test to our marriage, 1st kids, then job loss last year.
 Thankfully, I can say, we've overcome those and put our trust in the Lord and have moved forward.
 Being married to your best friend is certainly a plus when trials enter in!!
+As a surprise, I booked a room at Anchor Pier Lodge in Newport.
+Sean and Tracey had originally found this place for us last year, and we decided to go back.
+We love the room, the bay, and the sea lions.
+The only drawback is the street parking.
+The hospitality and the cleanliness are incredible!

 I blew the surprise the night before we left, simply, because it's hard to lie--and even though it's for a surprise gift, lying is not something that meshes well, and therefore, I screwed up, hours before the planned surprise!
 It all worked well though, as Bill suggested I leave with him early in the morning, and head to school with him, bum around while he had class,and then us leave from school, and head over from Salem, cruising down the coast...stopping at one of our favorite places for lunch.
 So, it was, I went to school, dropped him off, and headed off to have the suburban detailed.
 It was well worth the $27.00---it was washed, cleaned inside & out, rims done, the whole nine yards...while I sat in the sun and enjoyed my coffee!!